ayaachi-jha/barnes-hut-parallel/README.md

 But, with a large number of particles, the number of tasks created increases by 4^n in n levels of the quadrant.
 So, the effect of the contention is insignificant as the tasks increase and all the threads perform the processes in parallel.

-What are the hotspots (i.e., places where you can parallelize the algorithm) and bottlenecks (i.e., places where there is sequential code that cannot be parallelized) in your sequential program?
-Were you able to parallelize the hotspots and/or remove the bottlenecks in the parallel version?

 ## SPEEDUP ANALYSIS
 ### HOTSPOTS